andrewbartels1/CarPriceDashboardShiny/README.md

 ## Deployment

 The app is deployed through RStudio's webservice [shinyapps.io](https://shinyapps.io/).
 Additionally, the app is published on [RStudio Cloud](https://rstudio.cloud/project/258634) which provides a complete development environment of the project.

+# testing git with this simple comment -Jason